sebastienklaus/flutter_ToDoList/README.md

 ## The Flutter aspects addressed

-There is many aspects of Flutter addressed in this project, i'm gonna list them :
+There is many aspects of Flutter addressed in this project :
 - Stateless/Stateful widgets
-- Refactoring widgets
+- Design patterns : Refactoring, Observer
 - Classes
+- Route system
 - Communication parent-child (in both ways)
-- Provider & Consumer
+- Provider (Consumer, Listeners)
-- Communication with REST API
+- Communication with API REST